Lee Chee Leong

 Lee Chee Leong (李志亮 (Lǐ Zhìliàng, Lí Chì-liōng); born 22 October 1957) is a Malaysian politician from the Malaysian Chinese Association (MCA).
 He served as one-term Member of Parliament (MP) of Malaysia for Kampar constituency in Perak, Malaysia from March 2008 to May 2013.
 As MP, he was twice appointed a deputy minister, first at the Ministry of Foreign Affairs from April 2008 to June 2010 and later at the Ministry of Home Affairs from June 2010 to May 2013.

 He is currently serving as the treasurer-general of MCA, having previously been in office as one of four MCA vice-presidents between 2013 and 2018.
 He is also chairperson of the Kedah MCA state liaison committee and MCA Kampar division.

 Early life and education

 Lee was born in Ipoh, Perak and completed his GCE Advanced Level at England's Hitchin College in 1978.
-He graduated from Bristol Polytechnic with a Bachelor of Arts (BA) majoring in accounting and finance in 1981.
+He graduated from Bristol Polytechnic (now the University of the West of England) with a Bachelor of Arts (BA) majoring in accounting and finance in 1981.
 He is married to Karen Lee Sieng Shuen and has four daughters.